maigesPack: A Computational Environment for Microarray Data Analysis

 \subsection{Data load procedure}

 The procedure proposed here aims to guarantee data integrity.
-It is important to note that this task needs some care outside \proglang{R} environment, where all data tables must be checked for presence of any kind of problem, related with differences in line numbers, character coding, data fields with less (or more) elements than others, and so on.
+It is important to note that this task needs some care outside \texttt{R} environment, where all data tables must be checked for presence of any kind of problem, related with differences in line numbers, character coding, data fields with less (or more) elements than others, and so on.
 Our experience with microarray data analysis had showed several problems like these.

-Once these evaluation were done, one may use the \code{loadData} method to load all data information.
-This method generates an object of class \code{maigesPreRaw}, and receives just one parameter specifying a configuration file.
-That specifies all necessary information for the data load process.
+Once these evaluation were done, one may use the \texttt{loadData} method to load all data information.
+This method generates an object of class \texttt{"maigesPreRaw"}, and receives just one parameter specifying a configuration file.
+That specifies all necessary information for data load process.

 Figure~\ref{conf} shows an example of a configuration file from a real dataset worked by our group.
-As a result from \code{loadData} method we have an object of \code{maigesPreRaw} class.
-After the generation of this object, it is possible to use the methods \code{addGeneGrps} and/or \code{addPaths} to load information from gene groups (like GO categories) and gene regulation networks (like KEGG pathways), respectively.
-Currently we are working to improve these functions to use methods from \pkg{GO.db}, \pkg{KEGG.db} and \pkg{KEGGgraph}, as well as looking to use other annotation packages like \pkg{org.Hs.eg.db}.
+As a result from \texttt{loadData} method we have an object of \texttt{"maigesPreRaw"} class.
+After generation of this object, it is possible to use methods \texttt{addGeneGrps} and/or \texttt{addPaths} to load information from gene groups (like GO categories) and gene regulation networks (like KEGG pathways), respectively.
+Currently we are working to improve these functions to use methods from \texttt{GO.db}, \texttt{KEGG.db} and \texttt{KEGGgraph}, as well as looking to use other annotation packages like \texttt{org.Hs.eg.db}.

-Once generated the initial \code{maigesPreRaw} class object, it must be converted into a \code{maigesRaw} class object using the function \code{createMaigesRaw}.
-This method receives an instance of \code{maiges\-PreRaw} and parameters specifying the numerical fields that stores background and foreground intensity values for both channels that will be used for normalization and data analysis.
-Furthermore, this method may also use two string parameters giving the gene labels that will be used to map gene groups and gene networks to the respective gene labels, case gene sets and networks will be used in the study.
+Once generated the initial \texttt{"maigesPreRaw"} class object, it must be converted into a \texttt{"maigesRaw"} class object using the function \texttt{createMaigesRaw}.
+This method receives an instance of \texttt{"maigesPreRaw"} and parameters specifying the numerical fields that stores background and foreground intensity values for both channels that will be used for normalization and data analysis.
+Furthermore, this method may also use two string parameters giving gene labels that will be used to map gene groups and gene networks to respective gene labels, case gene sets and networks would be used.